xingbpshen/agentic-reasoning-vpgm/README.md

 The inference results file will be saved in the specified path `results/` under the project root.

 ## Acknowledgments
+S.B. acknowledges funding from the MRC Centre for Global Infectious Disease Analysis (reference MR/X020258/1), funded by the UK Medical Research Council (MRC).
+This UK funded award is carried out in the frame of the Global Health EDCTP3 Joint Undertaking.
+S.B. is funded by the National Institute for Health and Care Research (NIHR) Health Protection Research Unit in Modelling and Health Economics, a partnership between UK Health Security Agency, Imperial College London and LSHTM (grant code NIHR200908).
+Disclaimer: “The views expressed are those of the author(s) and not necessarily those of the NIHR, UK Health Security Agency or the Department of Health and Social Care.”.
+S.B. acknowledges support from the Novo Nordisk Foundation via The Novo Nordisk Young Investigator Award (NNF20OC0059309).
+SB acknowledges the Danish National Research Foundation (DNRF160) through the chair grant.
+S.B. acknowledges support from The Eric and Wendy Schmidt Fund For Strategic Innovation via the Schmidt Polymath Award (G-22-63345) which also supports H.H. and L.M.

 ## Citation